shaundon/start-here/README.md

 ### Credits and Contributions

-CContributions are welcome, feel free to fork the repo and submit a pull request.
+CContributions are welcome, fork that shit and submit a pull request.
 Credit to [@sadams](https://github.com/sadams) who got a lot of the stuff here up and running, particularly the externalised config for string replacements and Bower setup.